nutratech/blog/2026/09/probabilistic-filter-tradeoffs/+page.md

 ## Reproducibility

 All benchmarks live in the `rezzy` repository.
+Results in this post were generated at commit `02e8d8d`.
 To run the full sweep:

 ```bash
 cd /path/to/rezzy